Sense-Ring/Sense-Ring-1.0/README.md

 The PCB exposes `SWDIO`, `SWDCLK`, `RESET`, 1.8 V, +5 V, and GND through its TC2030 programming footprint.
 Use a compatible SWD debugger and verify the target-voltage and power configuration before connecting it to the board.

-Firmware has not yet been published in this repository.
-Until it is added, the hardware files and signal table above are the authoritative starting point for a new nRF52832 application.

 ## Manufacturing notes